 David Elliott

-One of the principal Canadian artists associated with the late 1970s/early 1980s return to figuration, David Elliott is perhaps best known for his large, often monumental oil paintings on canvas, which are included in the collections of the Montreal Museum of Fine Arts, the Musée d’art contemporain de Montréal and the Musée national des beaux-arts du Québec.
+David Elliott is perhaps best known for his large, often monumental oil paintings on canvas, which are included in the collections of the Montreal Museum of Fine Arts, the Musée d’art contemporain de Montréal and the Musée national des beaux-arts du Québec.
 More recently, the artist has re-oriented his practice towards the making of the small collage boxes, that once served as maquette studies for his paintings.
 Intimate, often sentimental, with a touch of dark humour, they have the appearance of vignettes from a stage or film production.
-Their diminutive scale belies their emotional and psychological power.
+While the materials and scale of Elliott's work have changed, the poetics, sentimentality & dramatic staging remain.